Followers

 The Revolution Comes to the Valley

-Many Stone Arabia settlers became members of the Valley militia of New York.
-Prior to the war they met regularly for training and was subject to call to arms when emergencies arose.
-The Stone Arabia company was part of the 2nd battalion of Palatine militia.
-When the struggle for independence erupted, Stone Arabia's settlers were generally patriots.
-In fact, almost two years before the declaration of independence, the Stone Arabia farmers had drafted their own declaration of American Principles on 27 August 1774 in the White Tavern, owned by Adam Loucks.
-These resolves read in part as follows:
+Many settlers of Stone Arabia became members of the Valley militia of New York.
+Before the war, they met regularly for training and were subject to call to arms during emergencies.
+The Stone Arabia company was part of the 2nd battalion of the Palatine militia.
+When the struggle for independence broke out, Stone Arabia's settlers were generally patriots.
+In fact, almost two years before the declaration of independence, the Stone Arabia farmers drafted their own declaration of American Principles on August 27, 1774, at the White Tavern, owned by Adam Loucks.
+These resolutions read in part as follows:

 III [in part].
 That We think it is our undeniable Privilege to be taxed only with our own Consent given by ourselves (or by our Representative).
 That Taxes otherwise laid and exacted are unjust and unconstitutional....